izzatZuhairi/keypath-assessment/README.md

 ### frontend

+provide an `.env` file based on the `.env.sample`.
+The content should only be `VITE_BACKEND_URL` which pointing to the backend

 `npm i`
 `npm run dev`

 ### DB: [mongodb]

+create one with default port (27017) and use the url for backend env

 ## To make it easier to create data after build you can